Theodore (prefect of Egypt): Aftermath

 The Attarine Mosque in Alexandria was originally a church but was converted to a mosque after the surrender of Alexandria.

 After the siege was over, Cyrus negotiated with 'Amr to allow the Egyptians who had taken refuge in Alexandria during the war to return to their lands, but he apparently did not allow them to do so.
 Towns along the northern coast of the Nile Delta remained outside Muslim control for some more years; 'Amr evidently did not consider them a priority.
 He began building his new capital, Fustat, just outside Babylon, and the Byzantine prefects and governors of Egypt either converted to Islam to retain their positions, or were replaced by Muslims.
 'Amr and these Muslim governors forced the Christians to work for them, and made them dig a canal from the Nile to the Red Sea.

 Cyrus fell into depression and died on Holy Thursday, March 21, 642.
-Theodore was appointed governor of Egypt after Cyrus' death, and arranged the withdrawal of Byzantine forces from Alexandria.
+Theodore arranged the withdrawal of Byzantine forces from Alexandria.
 One of his last acts was to install a general named John as prefect of Alexandria to co-operate in the transition of power to the Arabs.
 On September 17, 642, Theodore left Egypt and set sail for Cyprus with the last Roman troops.
 Then on September 29, the 11 months of armistice ended, and 'Amr marched at the head of his Arab army into Alexandria, thus marking the end of Roman Egypt after 671 years.

 Theodore's fate after leaving for Cyprus is unknown.
 He did not take part in the Byzantine Empire's attempt to recover Egypt three years later.